rchain/board/2020/1-07/README.md

 ## Approval of Last Month's Minutes

-Greg Meredith motions to approve the minutes of the last board meeting, held on November 5.
+Greg Meredith motions to approve the minutes of the last board meeting, held on December 9.
 Evan Jensen seconds the motion, and all members present vote unanimously in favor.

 *Meeting adjourned at 2:30 PST.*